|

 • What happens when religion and politics intertwine?

-• Can total control ever lead to freedom?
+• Can total control ever produce freedom?

 • Is suffering necessary for growth?